-There's a difference between making it happen and helping it happen.
+But there's a difference between making it happen and helping it happen.
 This isn't a book about desperation or the hyper activity of joining every dating service and singles group.
-It's not about making cold calls or tackling a list of 100 tips for meeting hot men.
+It's not about asking men out or tackling a list of 100 tips and techniques.

-Get Married is about living like you're planning to marry.
-It presents a lifestyle that esteems marriage, encourages men, empowers women, and embraces Christian community and a biblical understanding of what marriage is for.
-Most importantly, it shows women that marriage is a worthy goal that's within their grasp.
+Get Married is about living like you're planning to marry, even as you trust in the God who created marriage and is still in the business of making good matches.
+It esteems marriage, encourages men, enobles women, and embraces Christian community and a biblical understanding of what marriage is for.
+Most importantly, it shows women that marriage is worth hoping for because it points to something much greater than a human wedding.

 Candice Watters offers genuine help to Christians thinking about marriage, adulthood, and God's purpose for humanity.